se2p/ScratchLog/README.md

 - Change the *saml.certificate* and *saml.key* strings to the paths at which the server certificate and the key file are available.

+Please note that username or email changes from the IDP side are not propagated to the application.
+This means that if a user has been authenticated via SSO once and the user has been added to the database, if the user changes their name and authenticates via SSO again, a new user profile will be created in this case.

 ## Build and Deployment

 ### Deployment